tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 Aaron

 ### Python (Laurice Ramirez)
 The raw data from Covid19 Healthy Diet Dataset was uploaded to Pandas.
-The following steps was utilized to clean the data we have acquired
+The following steps was utilized to clean the data:
 - `df.describe()`: creates descriptive statistics of a Pandas DataFrame
 - `df.dtypes`: shows the data type of each column in the DataFrame
 - `df.drop`: method to eliminate specified labels from rows or columns in a DataFrame
 - `df.isnull().sum()`: returns the number of missing values (NaN) in each column of the DataFrame
 - `df.dropna()`: removes rows or columns with missing values from a DataFrame

-The final result was saved as kcal_by_country_df.csv
+The final result was saved as kcal_by_country_df.csv with an end result of 170 total countries.
 ![image](https://user-images.githubusercontent.com/115942978/227000762-dc3b1440-ad32-447e-8bd7-10dc580f19e1.png)

 Shameen